a-gram/audioneex/docs/examples.rst

 The projects have been set to build for armeabi-v7a architectures only.
 If you need something different then modify the filter in the app's Gradle script.

-The apps have been tested with Android Studio 3.0.1, NDK r16b.

 About the Android demo apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^